The Sicilian: Plot

 A large force in Sicily assembles under the command of Colonel Luca to take down Giuliano.
-GiulianoGiuliano's parents and many citizens of Montelepre are arrested for conspiring with him.
+Giuliano's parents and many citizens of Montelepre are arrested for conspiring with him.
 In retaliation, Giuliano robs a heavily guarded truck that held the money for paying the Carabinieri.
 Colonel Luca then calls for the rest of the reserve force to come in.
 Giuliano's band is falling apart, with Silvestro escaping to England and Andolini and Terranova being killed by police.
 With Colonel Luca's forces closing in and Don Croce having betrayed him, Giuliano knows he must leave for America or die in Sicily.

 Aspanu Pisciotta meets with Michael and tells him where to meet Giuliano.
 The next day, Clemenza and Michael are heading to the meeting place when they hear that Giuliano has been killed by the Carabinieri.
 They are arrested by Inspector Velardi, but are released soon after due to the intervention of Don Croce.
 Michael and Clemenza find out that, having grown increasingly paranoid and resentful of Giuliano, Pisciotta has betrayed Giuliano to Don Croce.
 Pisciotta had shot and killed Giuliano in a moment of panic, fearing that Giuliano knew of his betrayal.
 Later, imprisoned for banditry, Pisciotta is poisoned by Hector Adonis with the help of Don Croce.
 Adonis leaves a note in Pisciotta's pocket reading, "So die all who betray Giuliano".
 With Giuliano dead, Don Croce and the Mafia enrich themselves more than ever at the expense of the people of Sicily.

 Michael returns home to Long Island.
 Don Corleone tells him that they will not release Giuliano's Testament, under the deal he made with Don Croce to ensure Michael's safety.
 Michael, shocked, realizes that he had been unknowingly working against Giuliano, and that giving the Testament to his father had allowed Giuliano to be killed.
 Don Corleone teaches Michael a rather dubious lesson: it is better to remain alive at whatever costs than to be a dead hero.